Nursing is a rewarding job, but the days can be long and exhausting.

 - Holiday coverage

 Per diem nursing comes with a major benefit, too — the ability to decline any offer and having more flexibility to accept work when you want it.
-However, work might not always be available, so don’t decline too many offers if you’re looking for work.
+However, shifts may not always be available, so turning down work too often can lead to less income overall.

 Per Diem vs. Travel Nursing: Pros and Cons